Linda-Editor/sp-dev-docs/docs/design/themes-colors.md

 **Guided**

-Our theming system works at a global level so updates can be made consistently across each site, allowing users to optimize their websites effortlessly.
+Our theming system works at a global level so that updates can be made consistently across each site, allowing users to optimize their websites effortlessly.

 Our theming system operates in a controlled environment so that successful outcomes can be optimized quickly.